tactcomplabs/circustent/README.md

 ### Building

 The following steps are generic build instructions.
-You may need to modify these steps if you desire to enable external backends and/or utilize non-GCC compilers.
+You may need to modify these steps for your target system and compiler.

 1. Clone the CircusTent repository
 ```